i4mShayan/HIV-Inhibitors-Classification/README.md

 | ![Graph Rep 1](https://github.com/user-attachments/assets/d4e236b6-5a20-4d43-ace6-7f831d6f2448) | ![Graph Rep 2](https://github.com/user-attachments/assets/10886c1b-cf53-4db0-a580-8e22d7c999d2) |

 ## 2. Get Node and Edge Features

 Each molecule is represented as a graph where nodes (atoms) have chemical properties and edges (bonds) indicate connectivity.
-See the table below for a quick reference of extracted features.
+The table below provides a quick reference of the extracted features used for training the models.

 | **Feature**                | **Type** | **Description**                                                                                          | **Possible Values / Notes**                                  |
 |----------------------------|----------|----------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|